How to Take the Christian Message to the Masses

 A Sermon on Daniel 6:1-28Read more

 Throughout daily living, how might a Christian best take the message of Jesus Christ to the lost?
-That’s the question which drives Dr. Martyn Lloyd-Jones as he examines the life and testimony of Daniel 6.
+In this sermon on Daniel 6:1–28 titled “How to Take the Christian Message to the Masses,” Dr. Martyn Lloyd-Jones examines the life and testimony of Daniel.
 Daniel’s God was displayed through his exemplary lifestyle and trust in the midst of difficult circumstances.
-Applying Daniel’s life to our modern opportunities, Dr. Martyn Lloyd-Jones questions popular notions behind personal witnessing and directs the listener to take heed to Daniel’s example.
+Applying Daniel’s life to modern opportunities, Dr. Martyn Lloyd-Jones questions popular notions behind personal witnessing and directs the listener to take heed to Daniel’s example.
 Should personal witnessing be relegated to a specific task at appointed times?
 Should it concern the Christian when witnessing becomes an event, yet one doesn’t witness at work?
 He argues that the Christian witness need not be organized, but must encompass one’s entire life.
-Christian witnessing must affect the way we work and study––we do our very best.
-When calamity strikes, we witness through a calm and quiet trust in God.
-Our faith must be shown to be the governing factor in our life.
+Christian witnessing must affect the way Christians work and study––they do their very best.
+When calamity strikes, Christians are a witness through a calm and quiet trust in God.
+The Christian faith must be shown to be the governing factor in their life.
 Listen as Dr. Lloyd-Jones urges for the faithfulness of ordinary Christian people in the public sphere, attracting others to their life.
 And when others ask questions of their life and trust, Christians bear testimony to their faith in the Lord Jesus Christ.

 Additional Scripture Translations